Middlewares

 fn auth(ctx: *tk.Context) anyerror!void {

-const db = ctx.injector.get(*Database);
+const db = try ctx.injector.get(*Database);

-const token = ctx.req.getHeader("Authorization") orelse
+const token = ctx.req.header("Authorization") orelse

 return error.Unauthorized;